 Not less than five business days prior to the commencement of the hearing, each party, including the Elections Division, must deliver copies of the exhibits it intends to offer into evidence at the hearing.
 Exhibits must be delivered to the administrative law judge, all parties, and the Elections Division.
-Delivery of the exhibits may be accomplished by any of the following means, or by other means of similar nature: hand delivery, first class or certified mail, fax, professional delivery service, or emailed in a PDF format to elec-hearings@sos.state.or.us.
+Delivery of the exhibits may be mailed, faxed, sent by professional delivery service, or emailed in a PDF format to elechearings.sos@oregon.gov.
 Nothing precludes any party from seeking to introduce documentary evidence in addition to evidence described above during a telephone or in-person hearing.
 The administrative law judge shall receive such evidence, subject to the applicable rules of evidence, only if inclusion of the evidence in the record is necessary to conduct a full and fair hearing.